creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-07-calibration-minderer.md

 ## Reliability histogram

-**Group the predicted scores into bins, and plot the observed accuracy vs the expected expected accuracy**.
+**Group the predicted scores into bins, and plot the observed accuracy vs the expected accuracy**.
 In more details :

 For a set of $$N$$ images, we define the true class of the $$i$$-th image $$y_i$$ and $$p_i = (p_{i1}, ..., p_{iK})$$ the confidences scores of the $$K$$ classes.
 The predicted class $$\hat{y}_i$$ is the top-1 classification prediction, that is the class with the greatest confidence score, denoted $$s_i$$:
 \begin{equation}